(1) College Vergil Commentary (22 mb, pdf., 1st ed., 12Sept21) $9.95 USD on Amazon

 - Inexpensive: College Caesar and College Vergil cost $9.95 each.

-(2) Modified College Vergil Commentary for online viewing (.pdf, 25mb, 22Apr21) This modified pdf includes two pages from the commentary on each pdf page (8 x 11.5 in.) so that readers may access the two pages of each lesson more easily for online reading.
+(2) Modified College Vergil Commentary for online viewing (pdf, 25mb, 21Sept21) This pdf includes two pages from the commentary on each pdf page (8 x 11.5 in.) so that readers may view an entire lesson more easily for online use.
 If you wish to print individual pages (7 x 10 in.), please use the original pdf.

 (3) Student Translation Sheets as pdf (pdf, 06Aug20) This 63-page pdf includes the Latin text with lined spaced for translation, notes, or scansion practice.
 Each page corresponds to one of the 63 lessons in the commentary.
 Readers are encouraged to print these pages back to back and take notes as they read through the commentary.

 (4) Student Translation Sheets as docx (.zip containing docx files from Google Drive, 22Apr21) This .zip file contains the translation pages described above as 63 separate docx files.
-Teachers can modify the translation sheets and add images, form/vocabulary review, or exercises (e.g. short answer, multiple choice) for student use.
+Teachers can modify these translation sheets and add images, form and vocabulary review, or exercises (e.g. short answer, multiple choice) for student use.

-(5) PowerPoint presentations for instructors (31Jan14, .zip, .ppt) This presentations include six lines of Vergil per slide in black font on a white background.
+(5) PowerPoint presentations for instructors (31Jan14, .zip, .ppt) These presentations include six lines of Vergil per slide in black font on a white background.
 Teachers can project these slides on a whiteboard, for example, and use colored whiteboard markers to annotate the text as they read in class.
-Sample #1 shows how a teacher can add simple animation (red font appears through a click-prompt) to reinforce grammar explanations offered by student in class, and Sample #2 shows how a teacher can add simple animation to provide vocabulary help when encouraging smoother sight-reading.
+Sample #1 shows how a teacher can add simple animation (red font appears through a click-prompt) to reinforce grammar explanations offered by student in class, and Sample #2 shows how a teacher can add vocabulary help when encouraging smoother sight-reading.

-(6) Recommend Changes directly on a pdf of College Vergil: This link opens Adobe Docs and allows anyone to pin and make comments, corrections, or suggestions to the Vergil commentary pdf.
-I will check these comments weekly and update the pdf on this website regularly.
+(8) Recommend Changes directly on a pdf of College Vergil: (12Sept21) This link opens Adobe Docs and allows anyone to pin and make comments, corrections, or suggestions to the Vergil commentary pdf.
+I receive a notification whenever a comment is made and reply as soon as possible to the comments on the pdf.